Advertisement

-In Charge of Your Big Day Away on the Cayman Islands
+In Charge Of Your Big Day Away On The Cayman Islands

 JoAnne V. Brown “makes miracles from scratch.”
 She’s the founder and CEO of Celebrations Ltd., a full-service wedding and event firm with 48 full-time employees: planners, designers, production crew, florists and laundry team (try washing linens for an 800-person soiree).
 Known as “Miss Jo” to her clients (mostly eager, excited couples), the Jamaican-born, UK-educated Brown has watched the Cayman Islands grow into an A-list destination wedding locale.
 Who doesn’t love a vacation with some I-do’s thrown in?